TatuLund/GridFastNavigation/README.md

 ## Release notes

+### Version 2.4.7
+- Fixed editor cell resizing logic to work also with multiselect mode.

 ### Version 2.4.6
 - Added option to enable selected style in Editor on selected row
 - Fixed bug in cell focus event not triggered when moving left in multiselect Grid, fixes issue #95